How can PPE prevent the spread of coronavirus at work? Mike Sopp summarises Government guidance on when and where PPE should be used.

-“Workplaces should not encourage the precautionary use of extra PPE to protect against Covid-19 outside clinical settings or when responding to a suspected or confirmed case of Covid-19.
+Do not encourage the precautionary use of PPE to protect against Covid-19 unless you’re in a clinical setting or responding to a suspected or confirmed case of Covid-19.

-“However, if your risk assessment does show that PPE is required, then you must provide this PPE free of charge to workers who need it.
-Any PPE provided must fit properly.”
+If your risk assessment does show that PPE is required, you must provide this PPE free of charge to workers who need it.
+Any PPE provided must fit properly.

 PPE in health and care settings

 Those most at risk within the UK are professionals working in the health and social care sectors.
 This is because these sectors are responsible for providing essential treatment and care for those who are either confirmed to have Covid-19, are symptomatic or are highly vulnerable.